opensearch-project/documentation-website/_search-plugins/search-pipelines/rename-field-processor.md

 # Rename field processor

 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://forum.opensearch.org/t/rfc-search-pipelines/12099).
+For updates on the progress of the feature or if you want to leave feedback, join the discussion in the [OpenSearch forum](https://forum.opensearch.org/t/rfc-search-pipelines/12099).
 {: .warning}

 The `rename_field` search response processor intercepts a search response and renames the specified field.
 This is useful when your index and your application use different names for the same field.
 For example, if you rename a field in your index, the `rename_field` processor can change the new name to the old one before sending the response to your application.